 Once in San Jeronimo, get to the Exito grocery store.
 If you’re dropped off in the plaza, walk downhill and to the left for half a mile until you find Exito.
 Buses will also drop off here prior to the plaza.
 Just tell your bus driver ‘Exito’ if not.
 Once there, look for a tuk-tuk driver and tell him you are heading to Hostal La Finca.
 There are a few that are always parked around Exito that are willing to take you to La Finca.
 Others will not be so willing.
 The hostel is located far away!
 You will pay anywhere from 25,000-30,000 COP for this 35-minute journey.

 Volunteering: Randomly, most people staying here were volunteers when I was there.
 There were hardly any guests.
 I found that a bit odd, but it seems as though they are still trying to get the word out about the place.
-The volunteers receive accommodate in exchange for work.
+The volunteers receive accommodation in exchange for work.
 I spoke to several of them and they absolutely enjoyed the heck out of their time there and stayed for much longer than expected.
 Of course, they have adequate free time throughout their stay for day trips, pool time, yoga, and some drinks at night.
-Hostal La Finca is striving to be greener and more environmentally friendly each and every day and the volunteers are a key factor in helping them achieve this.
-You can read more about their volunteering opportunities here.
+Hostal La Finca is striving to be greener and more environmentally-friendly each and every day and the volunteers are a key factor in helping them achieve this.

 Partying and Alcohol: Completely welcomed and encouraged.
 But this isn’t a party hostel.
 Alcohol is available and enjoyed on the grounds.
 If you decide to bring alcohol to La Finca, you will be charged a fee.
 It is best to just buy your beer from their beer fridge which is always fully stocked and sold at affordable prices.